bhopals/english-vocabs/english-conversations.md

   - 1. A direct command is the strongest way to request urgent attention.

-    - Take her to the hospital!
+    - `Take` her to the hospital!
-    - Let us rest!
+    - `Let` us rest!
-    - Call the police!
+    - `Call` the police!
-    - Help me!
+    - `Help` me!

-  - 2. Can you also be used to request attention to a need.
+  - 2. `Can you` also be used to request attention to a need.
-    - Can you get me to a hospital right away?
+    - `Can you` get me to a hospital right away?
-    - Can you call the police?
+    - `Can you` call the police?
-    - Can you help me?
+    - `Can you` help me?
-  - 3. Will you is the most direct way yo request what you want and should ALWAYS preceded and followed by PLEASE
+  - 3. `Will you` is the most direct way yo request what you want and should ALWAYS preceded and followed by PLEASE
-    - Will you please take me to the airport?
+    - `Will you` please take me to the airport?
-    - Please, will you bring me a glass of water?
+    - Please, `will you` bring me a glass of water?
-  - 4. Could you (please) is a more polite way to request what you want
+  - 4. `Could you (please)` is a more polite way to request what you want
-    - Could you babysit for my daughter this weekend?
+    - `Could you` babysit for my daughter this weekend?
-    - Could you tell me how to get to Main Street from here?
+    - `Could you` tell me how to get to Main Street from here?
-  - 5. Would you (please) is an even more polite way to request what you want.
+  - 5. `Would you` (please) is an even more polite way to request what you want.
-    - Would you (be able to) mow the lawn for me this weekend?
+    - `Would you` (be able to) mow the lawn for me this weekend?
-    - Would you take me to the store this afternoon?
+    - `Would you` take me to the store this afternoon?
-  - 6. Would you mind +-ing is the MOST formal way to request what you want.
+  - 6. `Would you mind +-ing` is the MOST formal way to request what you want.
-    - Would you mind helping me with these packages?
+    - `Would you mind helping` me with these packages?
-    - Would you mind telling us how to get to the main hightway?
+    - `Would you mind telling` us how to get to the main hightway?
+  - 7. `Would you mind if + subjective` is a very polite way to ask permission to do something
+    - `Would you mind if` I borrow`ed` your car?
+No you can use it for couple of hours.
+    - `Would you mind if` we stay`ed` one more night?
+  - 8. To `mind` can mean not be happy about
+    - Do you `mind` if I use your pen?
+No I don't mind.
+    - Do you `mind` if I borrow your car?
+No I do mind!
+You may not borrow it.
+  - 9. A favor is something that someone does to help someone else out
+    - Will you do me a `favor`?
+Of course, what do you need?
+    - `Would you mind if` I ask`ed` you a `favor`?
+Of course not.
+What can I do for you?